 - The promotion of measures to support a return to the labour market for men and women who had a career break for family reasons

 - The recognition of the same value for both professional work and family work (e.g. for pension rights) for both men and women

 - The promotion of the role of men in the family and the subsequent changes in work organisation and mentalities.

 Other COFACE work addresses the role of personal income taxation in preventing family poverty, or the influence of maintenance payments for combating poverty among lone-parent families.

-This Policy and advocacy session on gender inequalities in care and pay on 9th March organised by COFACE Families Europe comes in a crucial moment of social developments within the…
+For International Women’s Day 2021, COFACE hosted a Policy and Advocacy session on gender inequalities in care and pay on 9th March.
+This came in a crucial moment of social…